About

 What are the Buckingham Palace opening times?

-Buckingham Palace is usually open on Thursdays to Mondays, from 9am to 7.30pm from July to September.
+Buckingham Palace is usually open every day, from 9.30am to 7.30pm from July to September.

 Where is Buckingham Palace and how do I get there?

-The Buckingham Palace visitor entrance is located on the left-hand side of the Palace and you will exit through the gardens.
+The Buckingham Palace Ticket Office (Buckingham Palace Road, London, SW1A 1AA) is close by to the visitor entrance, located on the left-hand side of the Palace as you head to Gate A. The exit is through the gardens.